 Flights to Asia may include native cabin crew based at the destination, allowing Lufthansa to offer a customised service experience and local languages.

 During Oktoberfest, you may notice some crew donning traditional German attire, which is a jovial way to bring a regional touch to 35,000 feet, even for passengers just transiting Germany.
 Ground staff sometimes participate in this initiative.

 Instead of providing individually wrapped headsets to each passenger, the airline has them hard-wired to each seat.
 Amenity kits include earpiece covers as a sanitary measure.
-This approach may not appeal to everyone, but is both eco and cost-friendly for the airline.
-Sound quality is decent although the entertainment options vary by aircraft type.
+This approach may not appeal to everyone, but it is both eco and cost-friendly for the airline.
+Sound quality is decent, although the entertainment options vary by aircraft type.

-The option to use a remote control for the screen is typically available, and depending upon aircraft type, it can be responsive albeit sometimes difficult to manoeuvre.
+The option to use a remote control for the screen is typically available, and depending upon aircraft type, it can be responsive, albeit sometimes difficult to manoeuvre.

 Wi-Fi is available aboard the majority of the airline’s aircraft with pricing based on the type of speed needed.
 The cheapest option is best for texting while faster speeds are good for email or downloading files.
 Data caps mean that those with a lot of work to accomplish will want to buy the most expensive plan.